Cosa determina il tasso di ritiro dell'alluminio pressofuso e come controllarlo?

 3.1 Pre-Production: Mold Compensation Design

-1. Determine Target Shrinkage Rate: Based on alloy type and part structure, select a shrinkage rate from the appropriate range (PER ESEMPIO., 0.55% for A380 simple parts, 2% for complex Al-Cu-Mg parts).
+1. Determine Target Shrinkage Rate: Based on alloy type and part structure, select a shrinkage rate from the appropriate range (per esempio., 0.55% for A380 simple parts, 2% for complex Al-Cu-Mg parts).

-2. Calculate Mold Enlargement: Use the formula: Mold dimension = Final part dimension × (1 + Tasso di restringimento).
+2. Calculate Mold Enlargement: Use the formula: Mold dimension = Final part dimension × (1 + Tasso di contrazione).
 Per esempio, UN 100 mm final part with 0.55% shrinkage requires a mold cavity of 100 mm × 1.0055 = 100.55 mm.

-3.2 Nel processo: Parameter Optimization
+3.2 In corso: Parameter Optimization

 Fine-tune process parameters to stabilize shrinkage: